mrange/FsNICC/README.md

 So [Leonard](https://demozoo.org/sceners/2527/) streamed the data from disk into memory on-demand while the demo was running.

-In order to recreate the ST-NICC winner we need to parse the binary format
+In order to recreate the STNICC winner we need to parse the binary format

 ### The format